kiboschool/course-c4s-writing/src/communicating-for-success/reading-well/skimming.md

 ---

-Skimming is a reading strategy that involves quickly moving your eyes over a text in order to get a general idea of its content.
+Skimming is a reading strategy in which you selectively focus on the main ideas of a text.
 It is often used when you want to get a broad understanding of a text without reading it in great detail.
 Skimming can be useful when you need to quickly gather information from a long or complex text, or when you want to identify the main points or key ideas in a text.

 <aside>